Albion College: Athletics

 Albion athletics teams are nicknamed the Britons.
 The college is a member of the Michigan Intercollegiate Athletic Association (MIAA).
 Albion has overall won 173 men's MIAA titles (tied for 2nd overall), as well as 26 women's MIAA titles (5th overall).

-Albion won the NCAA Division III football championship in 1994.
+Albion football won the NCAA Division III national championship in 1994.

 The esports team started in the 2021-2022 academic year.